Have you ever driven past a bad wreck in the 610 loop and wondered how many auto accidents occur per day in Houston?

 Texas drivers must carry liability insurance.

-If you’re still confused and dealing with the aftermath of a car wreck, a car accident attorney can make all the difference.
+If you’re still confused and dealing with the aftermath of a car wreck, an auto accident attorney can make all the difference.

 ― $2,020 Scholarship for Current and Incoming Students ―